cloudposse/docs/content/docs/intro.md

 File issues anywhere you find the documentation lacking by going to our [docs repo](https://github.com/cloudposse/docs).

-Join our [Slack Community](https://cloudposse.com/slack/) and speak directly with the maintainers
+Join our [Slack Community](https://cloudposse.com/slack/) and speak directly with the maintainers.

 We provide "white glove" DevOps support.
 [Get in touch](/contact-us.md) with us today!